Check the best skills to put on a CV. See good examples and learn what key skills for a CV are.

 - If all fails, call the company and directly ask for your hiring manager’s contact details.

 - That doesn’t work either?
 Go to LinkedIn to see if you can find their profile there.
 Send and invite saying you would like to apply for an open position with their team.
-They’ll most likely be happy to share their email address— and evenbut if not, —you’ll no longer be anonymous anyway.
+They’ll most likely be happy to share their email address— and even if not, at least you’ll no longer be anonymous.

 Once you get the right contact details, you have the gold opportunity.